M.A. Thesis, Trent University, 2000

 Rhonda L. Paulsen

-The purpose of this research is to establish the value of Native culture-based alternative forms of education (i.e. Reserve schools) as opposed to the mainstream educational system (i.e. off Reserve schools) as measured by the successful completion of secondary school by Native students.
-In order to ensure that the data represent the study group of Native students, in-depth and unstructured interviews were conducted with all participants on an individual basis that enabled them to tell their own story in their own way.
+The purpose of this research is to establish the value of Indigenous culture-based alternative forms of education as opposed to the mainstream educational system, as measured by the successful completion of secondary school by Indigenous students.
+In order to ensure that the data represent the study group of Indigenous students, in-depth and unstructured interviews were conducted with all participants on an individual basis that enabled them to tell their own story in their own way.

-This study focuses on one group of Native students who have attended both educational streams.
-Through a qualitative research process, their stories unfold and reveal information that leads to an understanding of the high truancy and attrition rates of Aboriginal students.
-The findings indicate that these particular students, who had difficulties in mainstream situations, were successful in culturally inclusive settings.
-Specifically, the important features that the students have identified are revitalization of: 1) language; 2) tradition; and 3) culture, which then seems to re-build self-esteem and sense of identity for the students.
+This study focuses on one group of Anishinabek students who have attended both educational streams.
+Through a qualitative research process, their stories unfold and reveal information that leads to an understanding of the high truancy and attrition rates among Indigenous students.
+The findings indicate that these particular students, who had difficulties in mainstream situations but were successful in culturally inclusive settings, identified the important features of successful education to be: 1) language; 2) tradition; and 3) culture, which then builds self-esteem and sense of identity for the students.